 William Herschel (1738 – 1822)

-Apart from being known as an expert observer and a maker of excellent telescopes, the most important discovery made by Herschel was the existence of infrared radiation, through the use of a prism and three common mercury-filled thermometers.
 In addition, Herschel discovered the planet Uranus in 1781, but the name he proposed for his discovery Georgium Sidus, or George’s Star, after his patron, King George III, was rejected in favor of the name we know today.
-Not discouraged, Herschel went on to discover several satellites of both Saturn and Uranus, that some stars exist in binary systems, and made unsuccessful attempts to map the shape of the Milky Way Galaxy.
-Sir William Herschel is also remembered for the catalogues of stars he compiled such as The Catalogue of Nebulae and Clusters of Stars, which was published in 1786.
+Not discouraged, Herschel went on to discover several satellites of both Saturn and Uranus, that some stars exist in binary systems, and also made unsuccessful attempts to map the shape of the Milky Way Galaxy.
+In addition, Sir William Herschel is remembered for the catalogs of stars he compiled such as The Catalogue of Nebulae and Clusters of Stars, which was published in 1786.